kneitzel/JavaMavenApp/documentation/en/ImageCreation.md

 - **Name and Type**: Specifies the application's name and sets the package type to 'IMAGE', indicating a standalone installation image is created.
+- **Module Path**: Defines the path to Java modules and their dependencies, essential for applications that use Java modules.
+- **Additional Modules**: Lists extra JavaFX modules to include, ensuring all GUI components function correctly.
 - **Main Class**: Sets the entry point of the application, which is the fully qualified name of the main class.
 - **Input Directory**: Points to the directory containing the compiled modules and dependencies.
 - **Main JAR**: Specifies the main executable JAR file of the application.